How Investors Can Grab Better Returns for Construction Using the Zacks ESP Screener

 With this in mind, the Expected Surprise Prediction compares the Most Accurate Estimate (being the most recent) against the overall Zacks Consensus Estimate.
 The percentage difference provides the ESP figure.
 The system also utilizes our core Zacks Rank to provide a stronger system for identifying stocks that might beat their next quarterly earnings estimate and possibly see the stock price climb.

-The final step today is to look at a stock that meets our ESP qualifications.
-Acuity Brands (AYI) earns a #2 (Buy) seven days from its next quarterly earnings release on July 1, 2021, and its Most Accurate Estimate comes in at $2.43 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Potlatch (PCH) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $3.10 a share 27 days away from its upcoming earnings release on July 26, 2021.

-AYI has an Earnings ESP figure of 7.9%, which, as explained above, is calculated by taking the percentage difference between the $2.43 Most Accurate Estimate and the Zacks Consensus Estimate of $2.25.
-Acuity Brands is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Potlatch's Earnings ESP sits at 15.67%, which, as explained above, is calculated by taking the percentage difference between the $3.10 Most Accurate Estimate and the Zacks Consensus Estimate of $2.68.
+PCH is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported